- 4 medium sweet potatoes

 - Once the sweet potatoes are out of the oven and cool enough to handle, slice them open and fill with the chicken mixture.
 Garnish with extra fresh mint or cilantro, if desired, and serve.

-Vegan variation: Substitute the chicken with 2 C prepared chickpeas.
+Vegan version: Substitute the chicken with 2 C prepared chickpeas.
 Skip steps 3 and 4 and stir the cooked chickpeas in during step 7.

-If you want to save some time, instead of serving this in baked sweet potatoes, you can instead serve over rice, cauliflower rice, or just steam a bag of frozen diced sweet potatoes and add the moroccan chicken on top.
+If you want to save some time, instead of serving this in baked sweet potatoes, you can instead serve over rice, cauliflower rice (a lower carb option), or just steam a bag of frozen diced sweet potatoes and add the moroccan chicken on top.